mircealungu/mir-biblio/aslan.bib.md

 # Second Language Acquisition

+    @techreport{Nagy95-context,
+      title={On the role of context in first-and second-language vocabulary learning}, author={Nagy, William E},
+      year={1995},
+      institution={University of Illinois at Urbana-Champaign, Center for the Study of Reading}
+    }

+The importance of context in vocabulary learning is evident from two common-sense observations: What a word means often depends on the context in which it is used, and people pick up much of their vocabulary knowledge from context, apart from explicit instruction.
+In this report, I will explain how the available evidence supports a relatively strong version of each of these observations, and discuss some of the instructional implications of this evidence.

     @article{New07-subtitles,
       title={The use of film subtitles to estimate word frequencies}, author={New, Boris and Brysbaert, Marc and Veronis, Jean and Pallier, Christophe},